 Grade of B or better in all coursework and a minimum cumulative graduate GPA of 3.0 are required.

 All students are assigned a temporary advisor upon matriculation.
-The responsibility to acquire (choose and be accepted by) a major professor ( permanent advisor) is entirely with the student.
-Acceptance for M.S. research by a professor depends on the professor’s appraisal of the student’s potential for research and on the ability of the professor to accept a student at that time.
-Usually the major professor will be able to offer support in the form of a research assistantship, but this is not always the case, and occasionally a student may need to work as a teaching assistant while performing thesis research.
+The responsibility to acquire (choose and be accepted by) a major professor (permanent advisor) is entirely with the student.
+Acceptance for MS Research by a professor depends on the professor’s appraisal of the student’s potential for research and on the ability of the professor to accept a student at that time.
+Usually, the major professor will be able to offer support in the form of a research assistantship, but this is not always the case, and occasionally a student may need to work as a teaching assistant while performing thesis research.

 Graduate students should begin research work as early as possible.
 Students are encouraged to acquire a major professor (advisor) and begin research by the end of the second semester.
 Students who do not acquire a research advisor and begin research by the end of their third semester may be dropped from the program.

-All M.S. candidates are required to write a master's thesis and present their research in a seminar.
+All MS candidates are required to write a master's thesis and present their research in a seminar.
 All master's theses must be approved a committee comprised of the student's advisor and two other members, at least one additional faculty member.

 15 credits

-Time Constraints
+Time Limits

 Grievances and Appeals